keboola/developers-docs/integrate/variables/index.md

 of the [run job API call](/integrate/variables/#step-4--run-job).
 Here, the value `807968875` refers to the ID of the main configuration, and `807952812` refers to the ID of the configuration row with variable values.
 You can use the `variableValuesData` field in the same manner.
-Creating the above configuration will return a response containing the configuration ID e.g. `807969959`.
+Creating the above configuration will return a response containing the configuration ID, e.g., `807969959`.
 See an [example](https://documenter.getpostman.com/view/3086797/77h845D?version=latest#9f2f9da0-59eb-4f33-a206-e5add24725d1).

 ### Step 6 -- Run Orchestration